 Whether a GTIN is required depends on your brand’s DPP schema configuration.
 The minting validation checks all required fields before allowing submission.

 Minted tokens are associated with the product and batch.
 Each token’s resolver URL can be printed, embedded in a QR code, or programmed into an NFC tag.
-Scanning the URL routes to the product’s passport data.
+Scanning the URL routes to the product’s passport — rendered with the brand’s theme and any linked Market Pack content.
 The Minting Dashboard includes a token preview panel where you can inspect individual token details.

 No. After submitting a mint request, the system processes tokens in the background.
 You can navigate away and check progress on the Minting Dashboard at any time.
 In-progress jobs are automatically resumed to completion.